er-lang/er/README.md

     * EOL can match `;` or `,`.
 Prefer a syntax that needn't both.
     * Some Unicode code points can match graphically similar operators, eg. `->` and `↦`
     * As `-callback` isn't backward-OK, provide different release of Erlang to compile to
-    * Define `?R16` and `?R16B01` -style macros for backward-compatible code
+    * Define `?R16` and `?R16B01` -style macros for backward-compatible code.
+Or more like `#if ?ERTS_VSN = R16 …`
-    * --pedantic requests Dialyzer type-specs on every exported function.
+    * `--pedantic` requests Dialyzer type-specs on every exported function.
 Have all functions exported when debugging
     * Have Dialyzer check on compile (such as to catch -behavior issues)
     + KJu's -spec also adds the guards to spec-ed function (or a case…of…end inside fun's clause) Eg: is_string/1 “guard”.
 Don't add when guard explicitly written.
     * http://bugs.ruby-lang.org/issues/5054